Selected by Bob Weil

 – Henri Nouwen

 This week’s lead artwork, “Her Little Birds,” by Barbara Braman, suggest peace, joy, living in the moment – all with bright colors and bold images, but with a bit of mystery woven in.
+You can see Barbara’s workflow from iPhone photo to beautiful colour prints in this fascinating article on Barbara’s creative process.

 Paul Yan, David DeNagel, Robert Laliberte, Jennifer Bracewell, Mark Fearnley, Laila, before.1st.ight, aka Tman and Barbara Braman (again) round out the week’s selections on this theme.